Pre-Health Advising: Nursing (RN, NP) Preparation

 did you know?

-• The University of Oregon does not have a Nursing Program, this page outlines a path for UO pre-nursing student to prepare to apply to programs at another institution.
+• The University of Oregon does not have a Nursing Program; this page outlines a path for UO pre-nursing students to prepare to apply to programs at another institution.

 • Among many different educational paths to nursing, these are four common degree options: